top of page

 If your back pain is acute then there is a good chance that it will resolve on its own within a few days and you will be back to your usual activities in no time.

 Acute pain is generally related to an accident or injury and there is a specific incident that can generally be recognized as the cause of the pain.
+If you have had a specific injury then you should go to the ER or get it looked at by your healthcare provider.
 Some cases of acute pain do last longer than a few days which is why pain is only labeled as chronic after it has been present for a few months.

 Guidelines recommend that doctors reassure patients that 90% of back pain patients get better within 6 weeks.
 Unless there are red flags present, treatment is generally conservative and patients are advised to keep moving and take over the counter pain relievers if necessary.